ZilongJas/MyBashScripts/README.md

-some random bash cripts by me. some for practice, some for actual uses.
+some random bash scripts by me. some for practice, some for actual uses.